mbotos/SmartFactory-for-Force.com/README.md

 TODO comments note areas for additional development.
 Key areas include:

-1. Default field values for other Schema.DisplayTypes
-2. Provide an field override map that allows callers to specify default values for specific objects and fields
+1. Provide an field override map that allows callers to specify default values for specific objects and fields
-3. Provide a recursion limit for lookups to the same object type
+2. Provide a recursion limit for lookups to the same object type

 Help and Discussion
 -------------------